 Westbrook underwent surgery after suffering a torn meniscus during the 2013 playoffs, and a second operation a few months later ended his streak of 394 consecutive regular-season games played.
 Although he returned to the lineup early in the 2013-14 NBA season, Westbrook underwent a third operation on the knee at the end of December and missed two more months.

 Following years of criticism that he didn't pass the ball enough as a point guard, Westbrook became his team's top scoring option when Durant was sidelined with a foot injury for much of the 2014-15 NBA season.
 After scoring a near-record 41 points to win All-Star MVP honors, Westbrook embarked on an incredible run in which he delivered six triple-doubles in eight games.
 He wound up leading the league with an average of 28.7 points per game, an accomplishment rendered bittersweet when the Thunder were eliminated from playoff contention on the final day of the season.

 Fashion Design & Other Interests

 The NBA star founded the Russell Westbrook Why Not?
 Foundation in 2012 to support community based education and family service programs.
-Among his personal interests, he enjoys playing video games, bowling and spending time with his fiancée, Nina Earl, and family.
+Among his personal interests, he enjoys playing video games, bowling and spending time with family.
+Westbrook married Nina Earl in August 2015.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!